potakaaa/platebook/README.md

 ---

 ## 🤝 Contributing
-Feel free to open issues and submit pull requests!
-Contributions are welcome to make PlateBook even better.
+We’d love your help!
+Open an issue or submit a pull request to make PlateBook even better.
+Let’s cook up something amazing together! 🍽️🚀

 ---